 Check out my post on Reichshof Hamburg Hotel

 Growing up in South Yorkshire I’d seen so little of this side of the country.
-We headed to Cheddar to go camping for a reunion with some of Harry’s family and while we didn’t leave the campsite the mountainous views surrounding it were really stunning.
+We headed to Cheddar to go camping for a reunion with some of Harry’s family and while we didn’t leave the campsite the mountainous views surrounding it was really stunning.
 Another place to add to my must return list!

 New places: 8